Teens Transform Piles of Trash Into an Amazing Recycled Sanctuary

 To paraphrase a rather overused saying, one person’s trash is another’s treasure.
 The things we throw away are often still completely usable in some way – it just takes a bit of imagination to see their potential.
-Experimental architecture firm Raumlabor saw potential not only in objects, but in 24 teens from all over Italy.
+Experimental architecture firm Raumlabor saw potential not only in objects, but in 24 teenagers from all over Italy.
 This amazing recycled sanctuary shows the power of positive thinking.

 In one week, the teens turned piles of garbage into this impressive building, dubbed Officina Roma.
 The small structure contains a workshop, a sleeping area and a kitchen, and everything is made of what was previously considered trash.